Most of us want to live independently in our own homes for as long as possible, but as we get older we may need some support and assistance.

 Most local councils don’t provide support if you just need a helping hand with your housework, gardening or shopping.

 Contact a local voluntary organisation such as your local Age UK or the Royal Voluntary Service to see whether they may be able to provide services for you.
-To find your nearest Age UK you can phone Age UK Advice for free on 0800 169 65 65.

 It may still be a good idea to get an assessment by your local council to discuss your options, even if they are not able to help with these tasks.